U.S. drillers extend rig recovery with oil over $50/bbl -Baker Hughes

 a barrel.

-the total count up to 443, the most since February, but still
+the count up to 432, the most since February, but still below

 1,609 in October 2014 to a six-year low of 316 in May after